basho/basho_docs/source/languages/en/riak/theory/concepts/Eventual-Consistency.md

 An in-depth discussion of these behaviors and how they can be implemented on the application side can be found in our guides to [[replication properties]] and [[conflict resolution]].

-In addition to our official documentation, we also recommend checking out the [Understanding Riak's Configurable Behaviors](http://basho.com/understanding-riaks-configurable-behaviors-part-1/) series from [our blog](http://basho.com/blog/).
+In addition to our official documentation, we also recommend checking out the [Understanding Riak's Configurable Behaviors](http://basho.com/understanding-riaks-configurable-behaviors-part-1/) series from [the Basho blog](http://basho.com/blog/).

 ## A Simple Example of Eventual Consistency